Insurance Coverage For Non-Competitive Events

 Only events listed on the BCC touring schedule are covered by our insurance.
 The start location, date and time must be as scheduled for the coverage to be valid and any changes must be notified to the OCA by the VP Touring prior to the event commencing.
 The route/destination and tour leaders name may be changed without notification to the VP Touring or the OCA.

 If there is an incident during any scheduled BCC race or tour both the tour leader/race supervisor and the person(s) involved must fill out an accident report form and forward it to the VP Touring.
 This applies to all accidents as defined below.
-The accident report form should be downloaded from the OCA website.
+The accident report form can be downloaded here (PDF)

 An accident is defined as any case where a club member suffers a personal injury (other than minor scrapes) during a scheduled BCC event.
 Any incident involving a third party (i.e. a non-BCC member) where injury or property insurance occurs must also be reported.